cfosprof/reading-notes/201/class-01.md

 <details markdown="block"><summary>Prompt Questions/answers</summary>

-### 1. Compose a short poem describing how HTTP sends data between computers.
+### 1. Compose a short poem describing how HTTP sends data between computers

 ### 2. Describe how HTML, CSS, and JS files are “parsed” in the browser.